thomasmueller/bau-lang/README.md

 ### Modules and Import

 `import` allows using types and functions from a module.
-The last part of the module name is the identifier, unless it is renamed using `as`.
+The last part of the module name is the identifier.
-The module identifier can be omitted if the type, function, or constant is listed after `import`:
+The module identifier can be omitted if the type, function, or constant is listed after `import`.
+The full module name can be used as well.

     import org.bau.Utils
         random
-    import org.bau.Math as M
+    import org.bau.Math
     println(random())
     println(Utils.getNanoTime())
-    println(M.PI)
+    println(Math.PI)
+    println(org.bau.Math.PI)

 `module` defines a module.
 The name needs to match the file path, here `org/bau/Math.bau`: